- The Speech Center

 Jerusalem University College offers programs with courses in biblical studies as well as the historical, geographical, and cultural aspects of the area.
 This program is ineligible to receive federal financial aid.

 Wheaton is one of thirteen members of the Christian College Consortium.
 The purpose of the Consortium program is to provide for helpful sharing among the member colleges and is designed to reinforce the unique purposes of member institutions, with primary consideration given to the implications and imperatives of the Christian world and life view in higher education.
 This program provides the opportunity for students to enroll with ease for one semester as a visiting student at another Consortium college or participate in their college-run off-campus programs.
-See GEL or the Registrar's Office for information.
+See GPS or the Registrar's Office for information.

 Other Semester Study Abroad Options